-As these satellites operate in on-demand mode (whereas EMIT captures all ground based overpassed locations), the number of methane leak events is smaller - this highlights the fact that manual scheduling of satellite targets misses many events that may only be found later in the globally collected data archive.
-This allows us to explore a general multi-sensor scenario, where we have a very large dataset from a single sensor and smaller datasets from other sensors.
-This will be a typical situation for newly deployed sensors that have observed only few methane leak events.
+As these satellites operate in on-demand mode (whereas EMIT captures all ground-based overpassed locations), the number of methane leak events is smaller - this highlights the fact that manual scheduling of satellite targets misses many events that may only be found later in the globally collected data archive.
+This allows us to explore a general multi-sensor scenario in which we have a very large dataset from a single sensor and smaller datasets from other sensors.
+This will be a typical situation for newly deployed sensors that have observed only a few methane leak events.

 The PRISMA dataset consists of 466 plume events and 664 selected no-plume locations.
 The PRISMA sensor observes spectral bands between 400 and 2505 nm, with spectral resolution of approximately 11-13 nm and ground resolution of 30 m.
-We extract tiles of 256x256 px and split them into spatially non-overlapping train and test subsets.
-For the entire test set, we download the full sensor data of 115 images with in total 63 methane leak events and 52 background scenes.
+We extract 256x256 px tiles and split them into spatially non-overlapping train and test subsets.
+For the entire test set, we downloaded the full sensor data of 115 images with a total of 63 methane leak events and 52 background scenes.

 The EnMAP dataset is the smallest, consisting of 239 plume events and 320 no-plume locations.
-The EnMAP sensor has spectral bands between 420 and 2450 nm with spectral resolution of 6.5 nm and ground resolution of 30 m.
-As for the other datasets, we extract tiles of 256x256 px and split them into spatially non-overlapping train and test subsets.
-The entire test set includes 83 full tile images which contain 54 methane leak events and 29 background scenes.
+The EnMAP sensor has spectral bands between 420 and 2450 nm, with a spectral resolution of 6.5 nm and a ground resolution of 30 m.
+As for the other datasets, we extract 256x256 px tiles and split them into spatially non-overlapping train and test subsets.
+The entire test set includes 83 full-tile images, which contain 54 methane-leak events and 29 background scenes.